IDoCodingStuffs/python-doodles/freeform-log.md

 ### 8 PM
 Oh of course there are nans in severity.
 Beautiful.
 Well I think I have a patient level dataset with 3 channels put together now.
 So let's try and see if it performs with a 3D model.

+### 11 PM
+Val loss still not going down.
+Gonna iterate through the loss function again.
+BCE with logits instead of FocalLoss, which is somehow insanely faster.
+Like, it's bottlenecked by CPU but flies through once on GPU.
+But class imbalance will be something to tweak around.

+## 7/8
+Val loss goes down with BCE, but the problem is if it will just learn to predict mild for everything.